Smart Export Guarantee (SEG) - get paid to export your renewable energy

 Legal information

-1. To qualify for our Export and Earn tariff, British Gas must supply the electricity to your property, exclusions apply for developers and participants in the rent a roof scheme.
+1. To qualify for our Export Premium and Export Extra tariff, British Gas must supply the electricity to your property, exclusions apply for developers and participants in a rent a roof agreement as defined in our T&Cs.